-'Fox & Friends' Criticized Trump For His Putin Press Conference & Called It A "Mistake"
+'Fox & Friends' Told Trump His Putin Press Conference Was A "Mistake" — VIDEO

 In the less than 24 hours after President Trump's incendiary remarks at his Helsinki press conference with President Vladimir Putin — namely, refusing to admit Russia meddled with the 2016 election — criticism has rained down from both sides of the aisle.
 In addition to numerous Democrats, several Republicans spoke up.
 And by Tuesday morning, even Fox & Friends condemned Trump siding with Putin over American intelligence and law enforcement.

 The tone of hosts Steve Doocy, Brian Kilmeade, and Abby Huntsman was softer than other voices.
 Sen. John McCain called the press conference, "one of the most disgraceful performances by an American president," and Sen. Jeff Flake tweeted it was "shameful."
 Although Huntsman did tweet that Trump had thrown "your own people and country under the bus," on air, the Fox & Friends crew called the president's statements a "correctable" mistake.
 Kilmeade said: